danielbanar/MasinaV3/README.md

 * **Backup GPS Tracking via SMS:** Track drone location using SMS commands, in case of loss of signal/electronics failure.
 * **Extended Range:** Achieve significantly greater range through 4G compared to traditional radio control.
 * **On screen display (OSD):** Telemetry data overlaid on the video feed, including: **Battery Level, Compass, GPS Coordinates, Speed**.

+### Explanation
+A Raspberry Pi communicates with a remote server (PC) using UDP sockets, relaying Crossfire (CRSF) telemetry data from the flight controller to the server.
+A server (PC) reads the positions of analog sticks (thrust, pitch, roll, and yaw) from a controller and sends this information to the Raspberry Pi.
+The Pi then encodes the received data into valid Crossfire protocol frames and sends them to the flight controller via the serial port.
+On the PC, telemetry data is decoded and parsed from the Crossfire telemetry frames, overlaying this information onto a video window.
+The system includes safety mechanisms such as CRC-based error detection, reconnection protection, and out-of-order data handling.
+If the connection is lost for more than 250 ms, the drone stabilizes, and if the connection is not reestablished within 10 seconds, the drone either lands or returns to its launch point, according to the user's settings.

 ## Videos
 #### [Successful 20km drone flight | FPV over 4G - YouTube](https://youtu.be/IMyPImF74hA)